evanfwatkins/TarkovKitGenerator/README.md

 ### TarkovKitGenerator
 #### TarkovKitGenerator is a Python web app built with Dash and hosted with www.pythonanywhere.com.
-THis app acts like a simple toolbelt for Escape from Tarkov players.
-It includes tools like random loadout generators with the option of a random map generator, and crafting/upgrade information for all stations in the Hideout.
+This app acts like a simple toolbelt for Escape from Tarkov players.
+It includes tools like random loadout generators with the option of selecting a random map, and crafting/upgrade information for all stations in the Hideout.
 This tool can help a player in game and can also provide some fun raids with the random kit generator.

 ## Resources
 - **Tarkov API (the-hideout):**